 Front load washers are gaining popularity in the United States.
 These high-efficiency washers that use less water to clean a load of laundry are a standard design in Europe and around the world.
-But, the transition from top loaders to front loaders has been difficult for many in the United States and has resulted in washers that develop and hold funky odors and have mechanical problems due to improper use and cleaning.
+But, the use of and transition from standard top loaders to front loaders have been difficult for many in the United States.
+This has resulted in washers that develop and hold funky odors and have mechanical problems due to improper use and cleaning.

-Over time, residue from laundry detergents and fabric softeners may cling to the inside of the washer especially on and behind rubber door seals.
+One key way to keep a washer from becoming smelly is to use the proper amount of detergent.
+Over time, residue from commercial laundry detergents and fabric softeners may cling to the inside of the washer especially on and behind rubber door seals.
 In warm, humid weather or laundry room conditions, mildew or mold may form, particularly if you have forgotten damp clothes in the washer for a few hours.
 Keeping the washer clean is an important step in keeping your laundry fresh.

 How to Clean the Inside of a Front Load Washer